danielfett/draft-dpop/main.md

 to a public key upon issuance and requiring that the client demonstrate possession of the corresponding private key when using the token.
-This constrains the legitimate sender of the token to only the party with access to the private key and gives the server receiving the token assurances that the sender is legitimately authorized to use it.
+This constrains the legitimate sender of the token to only the party with access to the private key and gives the server receiving the token added assurances that the sender is legitimately authorized to use it.

-Access tokens that are sender-constrained via DPoP binding thus stand in contrast to the typical bearer token, which can be used by any party in possession of such a token.
+Access tokens that are sender-constrained via DPoP thus stand in contrast to the typical bearer token, which can be used by any party in possession of such a token.
 Although protections generally exist to prevent unintended disclosure of bearer tokens, unforeseen vectors for